 You will be notified of the status of your suspension appeal by letter or email the day after your appeal has been reviewed.
 Please allow 2 - 3 weeks review time after your appeal has been submitted.
-If a suspension appeal is granted, you will be placed on Academic Plan or Probation (if you have only one term left to graducation).
+If a suspension appeal is granted, you will be placed on Academic Plan.